 - Has a one-way path to Renderer; Re-renders must be exported and imported into the DAW

 - Does not allow HDX DSP processing for plug-ins on a Pro Tools HDX system, since the Dolby Audio Bridge must be set as the Playback Engine

-- Does not allow the use of an Avid SYNC HD peripheral, as this device interfaces via a serial connection to either HDX or HD Native cards which will be inactive due to Dolby Audio Bridge being selected as the Playback Engine
+- Does not allow the use of an Avid external synchronization peripheral, as this device interfaces via a serial connection to either HDX or HD Native cards which will be inactive due to Dolby Audio Bridge being selected as the Playback Engine

 The Dolby Audio Bridge is utilized by selecting it as the Playback Engine in Pro Tools 2019.10 and later (or equivalent in other DAWs) and as the core audio input device in the Renderer preferences.

 Note that the audio buffer size must be set to 1024 samples in the DAW when using the Dolby Audio Bridge.